 The test statistic agrees with the findings of \citet{zeng_efficacy_2015}; they have found that VE is $72\%\;(95\%CI$ $[42.4\%, 87.6\%])$ at month 8 and $71.8\%\;(95\%CI$ $[48.2\%, 85.6\%])$ at month 12.
 Even though we argued that the naive VE should not be used for assessing vaccine waning due to the selection-bias introduced, their analysis of the incidence also points towards no waning.

-In practice, arguments about waning are often based on the the decay of immunological responses, measured by for example antibody levels. \citet{zeng_efficacy_2015} measured the serum-specific antibodies in the vaccine and the placebo group.
-While at baseline the concentration were similar in the two treatment group, the vaccination elicited strong immune response.
+In practice, arguments about waning are often based on the decay of immunological responses, measured by, for example, antibody levels. \citet{zeng_efficacy_2015} measured the serum-specific antibodies in the vaccine and the placebo group.
+While at baseline the concentrations were similar in the two treatment groups, the vaccination elicited a strong immune response.
 The concentration of the serum-specific antibodies did not decrease significantly over time, agreeing with our test results.